kaixih/layer_norm/README.md

-# Layer Normalization Backprop
+# Layer Normalization
-This repo demonstrate how the forward and backward layer norm work.
-The reference is LayerNormalization layer from Keras.
+This repo implements the Layer Normalization with different programming languages or libraries: Tensorflow (Keras), Numpy, C++, Eigen, CUDA.
+Each sample includes both the forward and backward passes and results are checked compared with Keras's LayerNormalization layer.

 ## Layer Normalization Forward Pass
 Suppose <img src="https://render.githubusercontent.com/render/math?math=N, D"> are batch and feature dimensions respectively.